chiggs01/GettingCleaningData/CodeBook.md

 `read.table(file="myTidyData.txt", header=TRUE, sep=" ")`

 ###Verifying the data conversion
 The file *run_analysis.R* contains code describing the function *run_analysis()*.
-Executing this function will download the data, convert it to a tidy version and save the result in a file called *TidySmartphoneData*.
+Executing this function will download the data, convert it to a tidy version and save the result in a file called *TidySmartphoneData.txt*.
+This can be compared the the [TidySmartphoneData.txt](TidySmartphoneData.txt) in this repository.

 ###Steps in creating the tidy data set
-The *run_analysis()* function detailed in the run_analysis.R file undertakes the following basic steps
+The *run_analysis()* function detailed in the run_analysis.R file undertakes the following basic steps:
 1. Downloads and extracts the [data repository](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
 2. Merges the training and test subsets to create a unified data set, and extracts only results for mean and standard deviation.
 3. Summarises this data in a tidy format and saves the output in a separate file (*TidySmartphoneData.txt*)

-More detailed instructions on the transformation process are contained in [Readme.md](Readme.md).
+More detailed instructions on the transformation process are contained in [README.md](README.md).

 ##Data Dictionary
 ###Subject